 If you have chronic fatigue, then most likely you have adrenal fatigue.
 If you are in an advanced stage of adrenal fatigue, then you are not producing enough cortisol to meet the demands of stress in your life.
 Pushing yourself too quickly will be counterproductive.
 It is very important that you move slowly with your rewiring so that you don’t deplete cortisol any further.

-Limbic system retraining works on chronic fatigue or adrenal fatigue because it increases your neurotransmitters that counteract stress, thus turning off your stress response system.
+Limbic system retraining works on chronic fatigue or adrenal fatigue because it increases the neurotransmitters that counteract stress, thus turning off your stress response system.
 This means your cortisol levels will not be drained as quickly and thus the adrenal glands replenish the cortisol reserves.
-But if you move too quickly by pushing yourself to engage in too much activity too quickly, then cortisol reserves will not be able replenish.
+But if you move too quickly by pushing yourself to engage in too much activity too quickly, then cortisol reserves will not be able to replenish.
 It is very important to pace yourself.

-However, severe stress or trauma that occurs early in life like childhood abuse, neglect or loss of the primary caregiver, as well as acute life-threatening events in adulthood like a car accident, living in a war zone, rape or other violent acts, or a natural disaster can cause permanent and irreversible damage to the stress response system, which leaves the individual with stress circuits that remain in a hypersensitive state and perpetuate sympathetic nervous system dominance throughout the course of their life.
-This, of course, leaves the individual highly prone to developing any of the conditions related with limbic system damage and they may not be able to turn it around completely.
+However, severe stress or trauma that occurs early in life like childhood abuse, neglect, or loss of the primary caregiver, as well as acute life-threatening events in adulthood like a car accident, living in a war zone, rape or other violent acts, or a natural disaster can cause permanent and irreversible damage to the stress response system, which leaves the individual with stress circuits that remain in a hypersensitive state and perpetuate sympathetic nervous system dominance throughout the course of their life.
+This, of course, leaves the individual highly prone to developing any of the conditions related to limbic system damage and they may not be able to turn it around completely.

 So, if you have engaged in one of the limbic system retraining programs with little success, it may be the result of one of these issues mentioned above.